RetroReversing/retroReversing/pages/leaks/Unexpected2021Leak.md

 {% include link-to-other-post.html post="/switch-game-card-data-sheets" description="For more information on the low level hardware information about the Nintendo Switch, including Lotus3 Game Cards reader and the Game Cards themselves check out this post." %}

-Honestly the Datasheet.7z probably won't be of interest to many people at all unless you really like looking at hardware data sheets about physical storage.
+Honestly the **Datasheet.7z** probably won't be of interest to most people, unless you really like looking at hardware data sheets about physical storage.
 It will also not be particularly useful for homebrew or emulation purposes either.

 ---
 # Chinese Gamecube (BroadOn Board 2/iQue) (bb2.7z)